Regression discontinuity design: Non-parametric estimation

 The most common non-parametric method used in the RDD context is a local linear regression.
 This is of the form:

 where $c$ is the treatment cutoff and $D$ is a binary variable equal to one if $X \ge c$.
 Letting $h$ be the bandwidth of data used, we have $c - h \le X \le c + h$.
 Different slopes and intercepts fit data on either side of the cutoff.
 Typically either a rectangular kernel (no weighting) or a triangular kernel are used.
-Research favours the triangular kernel, but the rectangular kernel has a more straightforward interpretation.
+The rectangular kernel has a more straightforward interpretation over sophisticated kernels which yield little efficiency gains.

 The major benefit of using non-parametric methods in an RDD is that they provide estimates based on data closer to the cut-off, which is intuitively appealing.
 This reduces some bias that can result from using data farther away from the cutoff to estimate the discontinuity at the cutoff.
 More formally, local linear regressions are preferred because they have better bias properties and have better convergence.
 However, the use of both types of estimation, if feasible, is a useful way to argue that the estimated results do not rely too heavily on the particular approach taken.